 Know Your Rights: Debt Verification and the Fair Debt Collection Practices Act

-A collection agency must be able to provide written verification of your debt in order to legally pursue payment.
+A collection agency must be able to provide written verification of your debt to legally pursue payment.
 (And remember: the agency may not have the information they need to do so, even if the debt is legitimate, since the original lender is no longer invested in your repayment.)

 So, either on the phone or by mail, request a written debt verification letter from the agency before agreeing to any sort of repayment strategy.
-You can also request that all further communications take place via mail only, so as to avoid those frustrating phone calls.
+You can also request that all further communications take place via mail only, to avoid those frustrating phone calls.

 Fair Debt Collection